aegir-project/dockerfiles/README.md

 # Next Steps

-1. Figure out how to install Hostmaster in the image, then use docker-entrypoint.sh to change the hostname dynamically.
+1. Figure out how to install Hostmaster in the image, then use docker-entrypoint.sh to change the hostname and root mysql password dynamically.
 2. Publish to http://hub.docker.com
-3.
+3. ?